thorchain/docs/thornodes/joining.md

 RUNE is always displayed in 1e8 format, 100000000 = 1 RUNE
 {% endhint %}

-You will need to be greater than the `minimumActiveBond.`Bonding more than `bondHardCap` will not result in more [rewards](overview/risks-costs-and-rewards.md#compensation). `medianActiveBond` is a good target to get and stay active.&#x20;
+You will need to be greater than the `minimumActiveBond.`Bonding more than `bondHardCap` will not result in more [rewards](overview/risks-costs-and-rewards.md#compensation). `medianActiveBond` is a good target to get and stay active.

 {% hint style="info" %}
 Some useful community sites to assist monitoring your node are [https://thorchain.network](https://thorchain.network), [https://thorchain.net](https://thorchain.net/#/nodes).